-I grew up in a north Indian family that migrated to the south.
-The general culture in north India is known to be slightly aggressive versus in the south, people are a bit more polite.
+I grew up in a North Indian family that migrated to the South.
+The general culture in North India is known to be slightly aggressive versus in the south, people are a bit more polite.
 I’ve touched upon a debatable topic, and I know there are many many exceptions.

 My mom is a master bargainer, recently someone told her that her daughter had gone to UK to do a course on “bargaining.”
 It was hilarious as my mom told me the story half-jokingly and ended with, “if she wanted to learn, she should have come to our family – why did she have to go all the way there?”
 I’m sure you’ve seen your parents do the same thing, where they will quote a price that’s 1/10th of the price the seller is quoting and walk away.
 Only to be called back by the vendor and meet them half way.
 The first few times I saw this, I was in awe.
 It’s almost thrilling to experience it, how can there be so much room for negotiation?
 I started picking up these skills too.

 I’ve also seen my mother get things done by showing her assertiveness.
 I remember there was a time when there was some construction going on at home and the contractor was constantly delaying the delivery.
-We were on a time constraint so my mom went there and created such a scene that the labourers worked all night and gave us the place the next day.
+We were on a time constraint so my mom went there and created such a scene that the laborers worked all night and gave us the place the next day.
 In this situation too, I was in admiration of the tough cookie my mother is.

 It’s nice to be nice